 They'll need a headline and then the story covering what its about, where, when and why it happened, who was involved and how.
 Are there ongoing concerns?
 Any implications?
 Is there going to be a follow up?

-If you're teaching, they're a great addition to any language arts program you might be putting together.
+If you teach they're a great addition to any language arts program you might be putting together.

-For more (some with freebie downloadable printables) check this page: speech/public speaking activities
+For more activities (some with freebie downloadable printables) check this page: speech/public speaking activities

 PS.
 Here's another wonderful source of picture prompts I discovered.
 The New York Times has made a special feature of them and posts new ones regularly: New York Times Picture Prompts.